Basu0132/online-learning-platform/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
-For any questions or feedback, please reach out to your-email@example.com.

 Thank you for using and contributing to the Online Learning Platform with Live Coding!